Event-Management-Ticketing-System-EMTS/Event-Management-Ticketing-System/README.md

 # Event-Management-Ticketing-System
-This is our lab project
+This is our ISD lab project
 Test